datatrans/docs.pci-proxy.com/README.md

  3. After successful testing, [activate your account](live_mode-test.html) and reduce your PCI scope.

 *Before you activate your account, you can use PCI Proxy for free in test mode.
 With the exception that only [test credit cards](live_mode-test.html) can be used, all PCI Proxy features are fully available in test mode.*

-**Note: Merchant IDs**

-On the following pages you will find several sample scripts that run on our test environment.
-You will notice the merchant ID attribute.
-Merchant IDs are unique and identify your environments at PCI Proxy after [sign up](https://www.pci-proxy.com/#/signup).

-You can have many merchant IDs.
-We recommend to use a unique merchant ID for each environment (web service, website, mobile app).